deephdc/deep-docs/source/user/howto/rclone.rst

     user = ***some-username***
     pass = ***some-userpassword**  --> this is equivalent to `rclone obscure <password>`

+By default:

-By default ``rclone.conf`` is created in your ``$HOME/.config/rclone/rclone.conf``.
+* if you are on your local machine or inside a local Docker container, ``rclone.conf`` is created in ``$HOME/.config/rclone/rclone.conf``.

-For security reasons the ``rclone.conf`` file should be in your host, i.e. outside of container.
-So to access the file from inside your container one has to mount the file at runtime.
-If you know under what user your run your application in the container (e.g. if docker or nvidia-docker is used, most probably this is 'root') you can mount your host ``rclone.conf`` into the container as:
+* if you are inside a Dashboard deployment, ``rclone.conf`` is created in ``/srv/.rclone/rclone.conf``.

+For security reasons, the ``rclone.conf`` should never be saved as part of the Docker image.
+If you are running rclone from inside a Docker container, you should mount ``rclone.conf`` at runtime directly as a volume.

 .. code-block:: console

-    $ docker run -ti -v $HOSTDIR_WITH_RCLONE_CONF/rclone.conf:/srv/.rclone/rclone.conf <your-docker-image>
+    $ docker run -ti -v $HOSTDIR_WITH_RCLONE_CONF/rclone.conf:/$HOME/.config/rclone/rclone.conf <your-docker-image>

-i.e. you mount ``rclone.conf`` file itself directly as a volume.
 One can also mount the ``rclone.conf`` file at a custom location and tell rclone where to find it:

 .. code-block:: console

-    $ docker run -ti -v $HOSTDIR_WITH_RCLONE_CONF/rclone.conf:/rclone/rclone.conf <your-docker-image>
+    $ docker run -ti -v $HOSTDIR_WITH_RCLONE_CONF/rclone.conf:/custom/path/to/rclone.conf <your-docker-image>
-    $ rclone --config /rclone/rclone.conf
+    $ rclone --config /custom/path/to/rclone.conf

 Using rclone